COPtoLON/KB/Career/Resume.md

 ### Data Analyst & Developer
 Statistics Denmark | Copenhagen, Denmark | August 2021 – August 2023
+- **Maintained timesheets and budgetting system**
+  - abcd
+- **Took part in the management of the company donations system**
+  -
+-
 - **Developed and maintained** a robust software ecosystem—integrating Excel, VBA/VBS, SAS, and SQL—to **streamline data consolidation** and **analyze multifaceted project information.**
 - **Optimized workflows** for email processing, data retrieval, and dashboard creation, facilitating **efficient project management and real-time insights.**
 - **Led end-to-end management** of the Donations System—encompassing documentation, development, and maintenance—using **C#, SQL, and Excel** to ensure **reliability** and **scalability.**
 - **Created and supervised** Power BI dashboards that provided **executive-level insights** into fund allocation, project analytics, and performance metrics, **guiding strategic decision-making.**
 - **Administered the timesheets system** and conducted **in-depth analyses** to enhance resource allocation and reporting.
 - **Collaborated on data analysis and program development** initiatives for **business intelligence**, primarily leveraging **SAS, SQL, and VBA** to inform policy decisions and **drive efficiency**.
+- **Work-related courses**
   - Statistics Denmark, SAS programmer course series, with SAS institute
   - Internal company course on "Statistics with R I"
   - Internal company course on "Statistics with R II"
   - Internal company course on "Introduction to demographical statistics"
 - Passed a round of security checks regarding my criminal record.

 **Key Tools & Skills:** SAS, SQL, C#, Excel, data analysis, business intelligence (Power BI), cross-departmental collaboration.

-### Store Clerk
+### Store Clerk (X)
 WHSmith | Copenhagen, Denmark | December 2021 – August 2022
 - Provided exceptional customer service, assisting travelers with purchases, inquiries, and store navigation in a high-traffic airport environment.
 - Managed shelving, restocking, and inventory control, ensuring optimal product placement and store organization.